Florida's largest school district votes in favor of mask mandate, defies governor – KION546

 Protesters outside the meeting could be heard chanting “we will not comply” following the vote.

-Miami-Dade County Public Schools return on Monday.
-The district has about 334,000 students.
+Miami-Dade County Public Schools return Monday.
+The district has about 334,000 students and is the fourth largest in the country.

+In nearby Palm Beach County, the school board also passed a mask mandate Wednesday by a vote of 6-1, board member Erica Whitfield told CNN.

 Hillsborough County School Board votes to approve mask mandate